This article outlines the support that FreeAgent provides for IR35 legislation.

 Please note that income and costs are included in this report on a cash basis.
 This means that the revenue is recorded based on the date of each invoice receipt and the costs are included based on the date that they are paid.

-To do this, navigate to ‘Accounting’ and ‘Reports’ and select ‘IR35’ from the list of options.
+To do this, navigate to the ‘Accounting’ tab at the top of your screen and select ‘Reports’ from the drop-down menu.

 Your IR35 report includes a month-by-month look at the accumulated income and allowable expenses across all IR35 projects and the calculated deemed payment that you’re required to make as a result.